-Provincial tobacco reduction
+Provincial tobacco and vapour reduction

 supporting healthy, smoke-free living

-Our goal is to support improved health for residents in the Island Health region by reducing the use of tobacco products.
+Our goal is to support improved health for residents in the Island Health region by reducing the use of tobacco and vapour products.
 We focus on educating the public about the long-term risks of smoking through our prevention services:

-Provincial tobacco enforcement
+Provincial tobacco and vapour enforcement

 On September 1, 2016 the Tobacco and Vapour Products Control Act and Regulation will come into effect, replacing the Tobacco Control Act and Regulation.
 The new Act and Regulation will restrict the display, sale and use of vapour products and will be consistent with the existing laws related to tobacco.
 Additionally, the provincial buffer zone around all doorways, open windows and air intakes will increase to 6 metres.
 For more details on the new laws, please read the Requirements under the tobacco and Vapour Products Control Act and Regulation information document.